 EASY AND HARD

-First, let me ask you a question.
+To illustrate it, first, let me ask you a very difficult question.

 Can you walk?